-The Agriculture Programme was officially started in July 2008 when 3 acres of land within Namwendwa Primary school was ploughed for the planting of maize.
+The Agriculture Programme began in 2008 when 3 acres of land within Namwendwa Primary school was ploughed for the planting of maize

 be able to provide every student at Namwendwa Primary with lunch from the produce and to introduce more variety to their meal;

 to educate the children of the importance of nutrition and variety in their diet; and

 to teach the students (through hands on practice) effective farming techniques.

 to generate income from agriculture activities to reinvest into the program, so that the program can be sustained without external funding.

 In Uganda rural populations have limited access to trading markets and therefore find it difficult to make an income.
 This is a result of the bulk of rural households relying on the farming of small plots of land for survival rather than economic returns, which is called subsistence farming.